jose-r-lopez/SSI_Infraestructure_Automation_Materials/README.md

 A full *Ubuntu 18.04* machine VM, 2 cores, 2Gb of RAM and 80Gb of dynamic hard disk.
 It has been prepared for *VirtualBox*, *Hyper-V* and *VMWare Desktop* (this last one could not be tested).
 It also includes:
   * Various optimizations for each virtualilzation platform (**NOTE**: in the *VirtualBox* part, one of these optimization might not be implemented in some MAC OS versions, if an error occurs when building the VM, just comment the offending feature line in the file).
   * A custom shared folder (change it at will)
-  * Some fancy configuration for the *nano* editor and the TMUX multi-terminal software, including mouse integration, to facilitate editing files (remember that this is a VM for teaching! :)).
+  * Some fancy configuration for the *nano* editor and the TMUX multi-terminal software, including mouse integration, to facilitate editing files (remember that this is a VM for teaching! :)) and the *Midnight Commander* text-based file browser.
   * A custom provision bash script installing: full updates, the XFC4 GUI (yes, I know, but, again, this is a teaching VM ;)), some common tools for our course, a sudoer user (*ssiuser*) with a known password (please change it!), *Docker* and *Docker Compose*.
 It also changes they keyboard layout to Spanish (we are a Spanish University! :D). **PLEASE DO REVIEW THIS FILE BEFORE INSTALLING ANYTHING**, to adapt their contents to your needs.
   * Some trivial scripts to do common operations without requiring *Vagrant* knowledge: *build* (run first), *run* (run second), *update* (re-provision the VM) and *destroy* (so you have to rebuild it after) the created VM.